Praqma/staci/README.md

 ## Taking backup of local containers (not working with external providers yet)
 The containers have consistent data in /data/atlassian/ (default, edit staci.properties).
 You can take a backup by executing the script ./bin/backup.sh.
 This will tar-gz the volumes to /data/atlassian/backup/[date].

+## Continuous delivery pipeline

+The `pipeline` folder contains an implementation of [the pragmatic workflow](http://www.praqma.com/stories/a-pragmatic-workflow/) for this project: A Jenkins setup which uses the Pretested Integration plugin to merge changes from `ready` branches into `master`.

+It is run like this:

+* Start Jenkins in Docker using the scripts in `pipeline/docker`
+* Manually add GitHub credentials in Jenkins, with the ID `github`
+* Run the `seed` job
+* Add the `github` credentials to the generated job

+Notice that the generated job has no trigger.
+You need to manually build it to pick up changes on a `ready` branch.